sketchomania/googlekeepclone/README.md

 - { done }
   - ✅ {label}: Edit/update, delete feature (Modal)
+    - CRUD for label from side bar
   - ✅ Google keep logo
   - ✅ {label}: show modal for CRUD Labels
   - ✅ show all notes of a label, when clicked on it
+    - separate page for each label to show notes of that label
   - ✅ Auth form stylings
+  - ✅ {note}: show label inside note
   - ✅ {note}: show last edited time
   - ✅ {note}: show labels in label tab
   - ✅ {note}: update feature (edit note)